 The clerk shall issue a certified copy of the record of any proceeding in a case under the Code or of any paper filed with the clerk on payment of any prescribed fee.
-(As amended Apr.
-30, 1991, eff.
-Aug.
-1, 1991.)

 Rule 5007.
 Record of Proceedings and Transcripts